Child-friendly spaces a one-stop centre for refugee children

 Maliyamungu, who stays in Bidibidi refugee resettlement in Yumbe district, Northern Uganda, is not like other boys.
 He was born with only one arm.
 An orphan, Maliyamungu stays with his grandmother and 11-year-old brother Francis.
 The family arrived in Uganda in December 2017, fleeing violence in their home in South Sudan, and were settled in Bidibidi refugee resettlement, currently known as the largest resettlement in the world, with over 272,000 refugees, all from South Sudan.

 Maliyamungu attends primary school at a nearby UNHCR-run school where he is in primary three.
-Sharing a boundary with the school is Yangani child-friendly space (CFS), operated by Save the Children.
-Everyday after school, Maliyamungu and Francis make a stopover at the CFS before returning home.
+Sharing a boundary with the school is Yangani child-friendly space (CFS), operated by Save the Children with funding from the European Union's Civil Protection and Humanitarian Aid (ECHO) arm.
+Everyday after school, Maliyamungu and Francis make a stop-over at the CFS before returning home.

 “I come here to play, and I am happy because I have made some friends at the CFS,” he says with a disarming smile.